 From tropical rainforest to glaciers and eternal snow.
-On this page you'll see step by step how the Machame Route takes you to the roof of Africa.
+Step by step to the roof of Africa via the Machame Route.

 Via Google Maps you can already view Kilimanjaro from the air.
 For convenience, we've zoomed in below on Barafu Camp, the last stop before the climb to the summit.
 Use the navigation buttons to zoom in and out.